The Ultimate Guide To The Best Tent Stoves You Can Buy

 Lightweight Stoves

-If you have to carry your stove far, then a lightweight tent wood stove is the only sensible option.
+If you have to carry your stove far, then a lightweight tent stove is only sensible.

-These stoves are designed to take advantage of lightweight galvanized steel.
+These stoves are designed to take advantage of lightweight galvanized steel (or even a stainless steel stove).

 This alone cuts nearly half the weight of a comparable steel stove.